 Finnish is an interesting language to feature on this list because most people may assume that it would belong to the Indo-European family.
 You might be surprised to find out that Finnish is a very unique language.

 It has no cognates or loan words, and you are highly unlikely to draw similarities between Finnish and English.
-It technically belongs to the Uralic family, just like Hungarian and Sami (the indigenous language of Lapland).
+Finnish belongs to the Uralic family, just like Hungarian and Sami (the indigenous language of Lapland).

-Like Welsh, Gaelic is another language that comes from Britain and so is very close geographically to England.
+Like Welsh, Gaelic is another language that comes from the UK.
 However, it could not be further from English.
-Gaelic has two common types: Scottish and Irish.
+There is Scottish Gaelic and Irish Gaelic.

-The family they belong to are the Goidelic languages which, in turn, makes them a part of the Brittonic language family, like Welsh.
+The family these languages belong to are the Goidelic languages which, in turn, makes them a part of the Brittonic language family, like Welsh.

 On the bright side, the spellings are largely phonetic, and once you have learned the grammar rules the language becomes easier.

-Hungarian is a language with a reputation for being notoriously difficult to learn.
-Hungarian belongs to the language family known as Uralic (this also includes Finnish).
-Members of this language family tend to have complicated grammatical rules and more than double the amount of vowels that the English language uses.
+Hungarian is notoriously difficult to learn.
+Hungarian belongs to the Uralic language family.
+Members of this language family tend to have complicated grammatical rules and more than double the number of vowels that the English language uses.